da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 1. cd [...]/DNSCore/ContentBroker
 1. mvn clean && mvn pre-integration-test -Pdev -DappHome=[appHome] **no ending slash!!!**
+1. or mvn clean && mvn pre-integration-test -Pci

+**Note** For quick acceptance test runs you can add params to deactivate the building of DAWeb and execution of JUnit tests.
+The switches are

+    -DDAWeb=skip
+    -Dskip.surefire.tests=true

 If you run mvn pre-integration-test, the applications gets unit tested, build and installed automatically to [appHome].
 There you can debug the running ContentBroker manually or you can run single acceptance tests by calling

 1. mvn failsafe:integration-test -Dit.test=AT[TestName]